Jojodicus/dittrich.pro/content/setting-up-windows.md

 For typical usage, I don't recommend downloading the beta drivers.
 They give up too much stability for experimental and sometimes detrimental changes, so stick to the normal versions.
 {% end %}

-#### Adaptive Sync
+#### VRR

+![An example of heavy screen tearing](/images/screen-tearing.jpg)

-You've probably heard of this under the marketing names NVIDIA G-Sync and AMD FreeSync.
+You've probably heard of Variable Refresh Rate under the marketing names NVIDIA G-Sync, AMD FreeSync or the general term Adaptive Sync.
 Although the names are different, they essentially all do the same thing: sync your monitor's refresh rate to the game's frame rate.
 This has the advantage of completely eliminating screen tearing, while also keeping input latency down.

-![An example of heavy screen tearing](/images/screen-tearing.jpg)

 To enable the feature, you will need a compatible monitor with the feature enabled in its <abbr title="On Screen Display">OSD</abbr>.
 Then, head over into your GPU driver and find a setting called **G-Sync, FreeSync or Adaptive Sync and enable it**.

 {% admonition(type="info", title="Info") %}
 Keep in mind that Adaptive Sync will only work if your frame rate is below your refresh rate.
 Above that, it does nothing.
+{% end %}

+{% admonition(type="warning", title="Warning") %}
+VRR can sometimes interfere with HDR and <abbr title="Black Frame Insertion">BFI</abbr> blur reduction.
+Check your monitor's manual and choose settings fitting to your preferences.
 {% end %}

 #### Latency Reduction